sandias42/claude-html-copy/README.md

 Should work on any chromium browser.
 Tested with Chrome and Brave (brave://extensions).

-If you want to use the full html download, then after install:
+If you want to use the toolbar icon for full html download, then after install:

 `chrome://extensions -> claude-html-copy "Details" -> Pin to toolbar (On)`